Unified Unsupervised and Sparsely-Supervised 3D Object Detection by Semantic Pseudo-Labeling and Prototype Learning: Abstract

 \section{Abstract}

 3D object detection is essential for autonomous driving and robotic perception, yet its reliance on large-scale manually annotated data limits scalability and adaptability.
 To reduce annotation dependency, unsupervised and sparsely-supervised paradigms have emerged.
 However, they face intertwined challenges: low-quality pseudo-labels, unstable feature mining, and a lack of a unified training framework.
-This paper proposes SPL, a unified training framework for both Unsupervised and Sparsely-Supervised 3D Object Detection via Semantic Pseudo-labeling and prototype Learning.
+This paper proposes SPL, a unified training framework for both unsupervised and sparsely-supervised 3D object detection via \underline{S}emantic \underline{P}seudo-labeling and prototype \underline{L}earning.
 SPL first generates high-quality pseudo-labels by integrating image semantics, point cloud geometry, and temporal cues, producing both 3D bounding boxes for dense objects and 3D point labels for sparse ones.
 These pseudo-labels are not used directly but as probabilistic priors within a novel, multi-stage prototype learning strategy.
 This strategy stabilizes feature representation learning through memory-based initialization and momentum-based prototype updating, effectively mining features from both labeled and unlabeled data.
 Extensive experiments on KITTI and nuScenes datasets demonstrate that SPL significantly outperforms state-of-the-art methods in both settings.
-Our work provides a robust and generalizable solution for learning 3D object detectors with minimal or no manual annotations. \keywords{3D Object Detection \and Unsupervised Learning \and Sparsely-Supervised Learning \and Prototype Learning}
+Our work provides a robust and generalizable solution for learning 3D object detectors with minimal or no manual annotations.
+Our code is available at \url{https://github.com/TossherO/SPL}.